Hollywood High Style: The 1930’s

 1936 Auburn 8-852 Supercharged Convertible

 By 1936 E.L.
 Cord found himself and his companies among the victims of the Great Depression and he was forced to begin closing factories and liquidating assets.
 Casualties included his Auburn, Cord and Duesenberg automobile companies, three of the highest priced vehicle brands at the time.
 The cars built in 1936 included supercharged versions from each company and were very fast and luxurious to the end.
 This Auburn is a terrific example and with its supercharged straight eight engine and trademark external exhaust, it was a market leading luxury sports car of its time.

 1939 Packard Darrin Super Straight 8 Convertible Victoria

-Howard “Dutch” Darrin had designed custom coachwork in Paris from 1922-37 when he returned to California to set up a coach-building facility.
-Within a year Clark Gable, Errol Flynn, Carol Lombard and many others had cars built.
-This Darrin is one of only 24 Darrins built before production moved to Connersville, Indiana and the Convertible Victoria and Sport Sedan model became part of the official Packard catalog.
+Howard “Dutch” Darrin had designed custom coachwork in Paris during the pinnacle of art deco design for automobiles, from 1922-37.
+In 1937, he returned to California to establish a coach-building facility to build custom luxury and sports cars on American chassis.
+His first customers included Clark Gable, Errol Flynn and Carol Lombard among others.
+This custom Darrin is one of only 24 built at Darrin’s California premises before production was moved to Connersville, Indiana and the Convertible Victoria and Sport Sedan model became part of the official Packard catalog.